-The WordPress WooCommerce Multi-Vendor Marketplace Plugin explicitly developed to switch your WooCommerce website into a multivendor platform that having multiple sellers with a separate profile.
+WordPress WooCommerce Multi-Vendor Marketplace Plugin explicitly developed to switch your WooCommerce website into a multivendor platform that has multiple sellers with separate profiles.

-The seller can view a record of his transactions and sales charts on his dashboard.
-He can view his order history for all the orders, change his password and even ask questions to the admin.
+Additionally, the seller can view a record of his transactions and sales charts on his dashboard.
+He can view his order history for all the orders, change his password, and even ask questions to the admin.

-The admin can also manage the product list, seller list, commissions, and settings.
+Consequently, the admin can also manage the product list, seller list, commissions, and settings as well.

-Admin can edit or delete products, approve, disapprove or assign sellers to products, set separate commission rates for different sellers and can change settings like product auto-publish and seller auto-approval permissions.
+Furthermore, the admin can edit or delete products, approve, disapprove, or assign sellers to products, and set separate commission rates for different sellers.
+Even can change settings like product auto-publish and seller auto-approval permissions.

 Dear Customers, if you have a question/query, please raise a ticket at webkul.uvdesk.com.
 We will do our best to answer as quickly as possible.